Name Change Policy

 RESOLVED, that where names have been changed by court order, all transcripts of records and official statements by the colleges with respect to students or graduates of the schools shall incorporate only the official name as changed by said court order, unless otherwise specifically requested in writing.
 (CUNY BOT Feb 6, 1940 (cal #6)).

-Such a court order may arise in a number of different contexts, including a name change proceeding an adoption proceeding, a divorce decree, a gender reassignment,* or a witness protection program.
+Such a court order may arise in a number of different contexts, including a name change proceeding, an adoption proceeding, a divorce decree, gender reassignment,* or a witness protection program.
 For this purpose, a marriage certificate should also be treated like a court order.

-In all such cases, you are entitled to change your records to reflect the new or resumed name in accordance with the court order.
-To obtain the change, you must show an original or certified copy of the order.
-Thereafter, only your new name should be reflected on all transcripts, diplomas, and other records issued by the college unless you request in writing that his or her transcript and/or diploma include a reference to his or her former name (e.g., John Doe, formerly known as John Roe).
+In all such cases, a student is entitled to change his or her records to reflect the new or resumed name in accordance with the court order.
+To obtain the change, a student must show an original or certified copy of the order.
+Thereafter, only his or her new name should be reflected on all transcripts, diplomas, and other records issued by the college unless the student requests in writing that his or her transcript and/or diploma include a reference to his or her former name (e.g., John Doe, formerly known as John Roe).

-For record-keeping purposes, your name change request and court order should be kept in the student’s file, along with the date of the name change and the student’s former name.
+For recordkeeping purposes, the student's name change request and court order should be kept in the student's file, along with the date of the name change and the student's former name.
 The college must strictly comply with the terms of the court order.
 For example, a court-ordered name change made as a result of an adoption proceeding, gender reassignment, or as part of a witness protection program may require that the previous name be sealed from the public.
+If there is any question about the validity or scope of a court order, contact this office.

-When you have changed your name in this manner and request a new diploma reflecting the new name, the college should issue a new diploma once you have turned in the old diploma.
-In the event that a diploma has been lost or destroyed, a new diploma identified as a duplicate diploma may be issued to the student without evidence of such loss or destruction.†
+When a student has changed his or her name in this manner and requests a new diploma reflecting the new name, the college should issue a new diploma upon surrender of the old diploma.
+In the event that a diploma has been lost or destroyed, a new diploma identified as a "duplicate diploma" may be issued to the student without evidence of such loss or destruction.†

 Other Name Changes